Givental-type reconstruction at a non-semisimple point: Introduction

 After having proved the CY/LG correspondence in the particular case of $(\tilde E_7,G_{max})$ by our methods, we were informed that Shen and Zhou had independently developed a systematic proof for the CY/LG correspondence for all simple elliptic singularities via the use of modular forms (\cite{SZ2}).
 We are grateful to Shen and Zhou for the email conversations and also for the sharing the draft versions of our respective texts between us.

 A.B. was partially supported by the DGF grant He2287/4--1 (SISYPH).

-\subsection{Organization of the paper:}
+\subsection{Organization of the paper}

 In Section~\ref{section:definitionOfFJRW} we review FJRW theory for a pair $(W,G)$ and give a system of axioms by which one can compute the basic correlators.
 We don't give a full definition of the virtual class of Fan--Jarvis--Ruan, but rather restrict ourselves to the situation of this paper in order to avoid some complicated formulas unnecessary to this work.
-In Section~\ref{section:CohFT} we recall the definition of a cohomological field theory and give many details on the particular cases of the FJRW theory of $(\tilde E_7,G_{max})$ and GW theory of $\PP^1_{4,4,2}$.
-In Section~\ref{section: CYLG via modularity} we show the CY/LG correspondence by using modularity property of the GW theory of $\PP^1_{4,4,2}$ --- this is exactly the place, where we have an intersection with \cite{SZ2}.
+In Section~\ref{section:CohFT} we recall the definition of a cohomological field theory and give many details on the particular cases of the FJRW theory of $(\tilde E_7,G_{max})$ and Gromov--Witten theory of $\PP^1_{4,4,2}$.
+In Section~\ref{section: CYLG via modularity} we show the CY/LG correspondence by using modularity property of the Gromov--Witten theory of $\PP^1_{4,4,2}$---this is exactly the place, where we have an intersection with \cite{SZ2}.
 Section~\ref{section: GiventalsAction} is devoted to the Givental's action.
-We give there a particular action, which yields the CY/LG correspondence of the A--models discussed.
-In Section~\ref{section: twisted theory} so--called ``twisted'' correlators are introduced.
+We give there a particular action, which yields the CY/LG correspondence of the A models discussed.
+In Section~\ref{section: twisted theory} so-called ``twisted'' correlators are introduced.
 These give us a partition function, depending on additional parameters, which generalize genus zero FJRW theory.
 In fact, we recover the FJRW partition function in the limit.
 In Section~\ref{section: Rmatrix}, we show that the twisted correlators also recover a basic theory, as discussed above, which we call the ``untwisted'' theory.
-We show how to recover FJRW theory from the untwisted theory using an upper--triangular Givental action, and use this result to give the $R$--matrix of the Gromov--Witten theory of $\PP_{4,4,2}$.
+We show how to recover FJRW theory from the untwisted theory using Givental's action, and use this result to give an action similar to the $R$-matrix of the Gromov--Witten theory of $\PP_{4,4,2}$.
 In Appendix~\ref{section: appendix}, we have given a closed formula for $F_0^{\PP_{4,4,2}}$.